 Employer identification number (EIN).
 Enter the nine-digit EIN assigned to the organization.
-If the organization does not have an EIN, it must apply for one.
-An EIN can be applied for:
+If the organization doesn't have an EIN, it must apply for one.
+An EIN can be applied for in the following ways.

-- Online by clicking the Employer ID Numbers (EINs) link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933.
+- Online-Click on the Employer ID Numbers link at www.irs.gov/Businesses.
+The EIN is issued immediately once the application information is validated. - By faxing or mailing Form SS-4, Application for Employer Identification Number.